Table of Contents

 2. Make your store a buyer-friendly destination

 Whether you’re selling jewelry online, offline, or both, your store should radiate inviting energy enough to pull jewelry buyers in.
 Shopping is a sensory experience as the store’s environment including jewelry displays stimulate buyers’ emotional and cognitive status.
 Consciously and unconsciously, you are influencing people’s purchase intention, the length of time and amount of money they will spend in your store, and even the likelihood of their patronage just by the way you present your store.
 But be careful when presenting visual information.
 It still pays to know your buyers.
-This study shows that visual complexity can negatively affect buyers’ affective response if those buyers have low involvement in what you’re offering while highly-involved buyers gain positive shopping experience around complex visual design.
+This study shows that visual complexity can negatively affect buyers’ affective response if those buyers have low involvement in what you’re offering while highly-involved buyers gain a positive shopping experience around complex visual design.

 Now, selling jewelry online is a different story because of the lack of tactile shopping experience.
 With your buyers as tactile beings, the challenge to become buyer-friendly is harder online, but this is not to say that it cannot be done.
 In fact, it might be easier than you think.

-Position yourself as a buyer and think about the web functionalities and display that would make your online shopping experience convenient.
+Position yourself as a buyer and think about the web functionalities and displays that would make your online shopping experience convenient.
 Chances are that you share those demands with your jewelry buyers.
-These demands encompassed your whole web design – is your website mobile friendly?
+These demands encompassed your whole web design – is your website mobile-friendly?
 Are the texts big enough for buyers to see and read without hunching over their computers?
 How about the colors?
 Are the checkout processes clear and simple or do they involve multiple clicks to get to the payment process?

 3. When it comes to packaging, think inside and outside of the box